-- Hypertension (>130/80 mm Hg in adults on at least two separate occasions and measured in both arms) - Family history of diabetes (parents or siblings with diabetes) - Overweight (BMI >25) - Race/ethnicity (i.e., African Americans, Hispanic Americans, Native Americans, Pacific Islanders) - Habitual physical inactivity - HDL cholesterol <40 mg/dL and/or a triglyceride level >250 mg/dL - History of gestational diabetes or delivery of a baby weighing more than 9 pounds (Women who have had gestational diabetes have a 35% to 60% chance of developing diabetes in the next 10 to 20 years.) - Polycystic ovary syndrome
+- History of gestational diabetes or delivery of a baby weighing more than 9 pounds (Women who have had gestational diabetes have a 35% to 60% chance of developing diabetes in the next 10 to 20 years.) - Polycystic ovary syndrome

 Persons presenting with any of the listed risk factors should be screened for diabetes on a yearly basis.
-Any person presenting with polyuria (frequent urination), polydipsia (extreme thirst), unexplained weight loss, and/or repeated infections should also be screened [163].
+Any person presenting with polyuria (frequent urination), polydipsia (extreme thirst), unexplained weight loss, and/or repeated infections should also be screened [162].
 Screening consists of a comprehensive history and physical along with blood glucose levels, both fasting and two hours post-prandial.
 A fasting blood glucose of 99 mg/dL or less is well within the normal range.
-An elevated blood glucose of 126 mg/dL or greater on more than one occasion supports the medical diagnosis of diabetes [166].
+An elevated blood glucose of 126 mg/dL or greater on more than one occasion supports the medical diagnosis of diabetes [165].